 Sacroiliac (SI) Joint Sprain Causes, Symptoms & Treatment

 The sacroiliac joints, sometimes called the SI joints, are where the two iliac bones of the pelvis join with the sacrum, a triangular bone at the base of the spine.
 The SI joints help to support your body’s weight and allow you to twist at the hips.
-These bones are held together by several very strong ligaments, the tough, fibrous tissue that connects bones.
-These ligaments can become stretched or torn by repetitive motion seen in many sports.
-Athletes with an SI joint sprain typically experience pain in their lower back or upper buttocks
+These bones are held together by several powerful ligaments, the tough, fibrous tissue that connects bones.
+Repetitive motion in many sports can stretch or tear these ligaments.
+Athletes with a sacroiliac (SI) joint sprain typically experience pain in their lower back or upper buttocks.

 Overview